 The field of speech-language pathology is growing as the population ages and experiences strokes and other disorders that call for SLP interventions.
 In addition, the large numbers of autistic and English Language Learner students routinely rely on SLP services.

-The number of SLP jobs in Oregon is projected to increase by an impressive 28% over the decade leading up to 2030, significantly higher than the 19% national average for SLP jobs over that same period.
+The number of SLP jobs in Oregon is projected to increase by an impressive 28% over the decade leading up to 2030, significantly higher than the 19% national average growth rate for this profession during this time.

 Currently, Portland leads the way for job growth in Oregon’s cities.
-Between 2019 and 2023 it’s already seen a 10.3% growth rate in SLP jobs.
+Between 2019 and 2023 alone, SLP jobs here grew by 10.3%.

 - 1,070 work in Portland